Skip to content

 • Interference with the way your brain’s chemical messenger handles production, distribution, as well as reabsorption

-Administered into the body, morphine can induce a sense of well-being, reducing anxiety as the person is feeling calm, pain-free, and relaxed.
+Administered into the body, morphine can induce a sense of well-being, reducing anxiety as the person feels calm, pain-free, and relaxed.

 Treatment For You